The personal data we collect

 What is personal data?

-Personal information can be anything that identifies and relates to a living person, including separate pieces of information that, when put together, can identify a person.
+Personal data can be anything that identifies and relates to a living person, including separate pieces of information that, when put together, can identify a person.

 Some information is categorised as ‘special’ and needs more protection due to its sensitivity.